-Why non-fiction is important
+Why non-fiction reading is important

-In our recent research (2022), more than half (56%) of children and young people told us that they read non-fiction.
+In our research (2022), more than half (56%) of children and young people told us that they read non-fiction.
 We also found that children and young people who read non-fiction are more engaged with environmental issues.

 Those who read non-fiction are more likely to want to take care of the environment compared with those who don't read non-fiction (68% vs 49%).